Ahmad-Zaky/Gallery_System/README.md

 * __Admin side__

+    - **Dashboard** `index.php`

+        1. Show the Nr. of my gallery system classes like how many photos, users, comments I have, and nr of views based on the refreshing of the page.
+        2. Pie charts show the difference between the approved and unapproved for (photos, users, comments).
+        3. There is also a Pie chart which shows the number of photos related to the admin user who did upload these photos.
+    - **Users Page** `users.php`

+        1. There is selected options to select all or some and applay some functionalities on all selected users like change user role or delete them.
+        2. Each user has a link for delete except the logged in user I prevented him fromdeleting him self.
+        3. Each user without a photo I add a placeholder image instead.
+        4. if I wanna edit or add the user I will have the same validation found in registeration Form page.
+        5. if I edit a user It will except the password fields from checking if empty.

+    - **Upload Dropdown**

+        - **Normal Upload** `upload.php`

+            1. Here I allow to add empty photo but it will not be published untill it is completed.

+        - **Multi Upload** `multi_upload.php

+            1. Here I used online API called Dropzone to allow multiple photo uploads.

+    - **Photos Page** `photos.php`

+        1. beside the functionalities which are same as users page here the file size is been changed to be more readable.

+        ```php
+        // function to format the file size in more readable way with units
+        public function format_bytes($bytes, $precision = 2){
+            $units = array('B', 'KB', 'MB', 'GB', 'TB');

+            // in case negative input
+            $bytes = max($bytes, 0);

+            // get the power which indicates one of the units above
+            $pow = floor(($bytes ? log($bytes) : 0) / log(1024));

+            // in case the unit is larger than 'TB'
+            $pow = min($pow, count($units) - 1);

+            // convert bytes to its closest unit
+            $bytes /= (1 << (10 * $pow)); // bit wise method

+            return round($bytes, $precision) . ' ' . $units[$pow];
+        }
+        ```
+        2. I created a link for comments which take you to a file with the comments related to this photo.

+    - **My Photos** `my_photos.php`

+        * here I group all the registered admin photos

+    - **Edit Photo** `edit_photo.php`

+        1. Here I did add a popup window when you click on the photo which show you all the photos uploaded on the system and I can pick any one of them and it will load me the edit photo page for that picked photo.
+        2. I added a side bar for meta data which can be droped up and down using `Javascript`

+    - **Comments Page** `comments.php`

+        1. Here you find the comment and a photo where the comment was posted.
+        2. I have 2 fields of users one for the commenter who is not registered `Author` and the other is for registered commenters `User`.

 ### Front end

 > I used here some Javascript and JQuery to improve my admin side view and the practicality of the Project and I also used CSS and Bootstrap to customize the view of the project.